What our Guests are Saying

 Home from home and so much more

-Wonderful stay in the Madison suite with our 3 children, for their first visit to NYC.
+Wonderful stay in the Madison suite.
 Perfect accommodation and location for us.
 Yes the house plenty of stairs as others say, but so does the subway and we More than coped.
 The house is charming and we can’t praise the service provided by the lovely staff too highly.
 We didn’t meet the owners but Jennifer and Anita were delightfully helpful.
 The rooms are comfortable, clean, tastefully decorated and well equipped.
 The per-ordered hamper was nice and the advice re Sprinkles cup cakes on Lexington for birthday cake fare was perfect.
 We had 5 jam packed days and the location close to the park for the zoo and skating and easy subway access downtown was great.
 Hope to stay again and will tell our friends.
-Thanks again.
+Thanks again.”

 Home Away From Home – Only Better!